Insta360Develop/CameraSDK-Android/README.md

     // (Must) Set the export file path .setTargetPath(String path);

     // (Must) Set the width of the exported image.
-It must be a power of 2.
     .setWidth(int width);

     // (Must) Set the height of the exported image.
-It must be a power of 2.
     .setHeight(int height);

     // (Optional) Set export mode, default is `PANORAMA`